 My mother was the child of a U.S. Army officer raised in France.
 She met her future husband when her father was stationed in Indonesia.
 Due to their young age and different religions and ethnicities, their parents did not approve, so, as teenagers, they left for the U.S., where my brother and I were born and raised.
 After moving from the Bronx to Red Bank, NJ, my father commuted by bus to New York City to work at the United Nations as an economics researcher, cleaned laundromats at night, and ran a karate school.
 My mother worked part-time retail jobs, became a special education teacher, and completed her college degree while raising two energetic and eternally curious boys.

-As a mixed race lower middle class family from the 1960s to the 1980s, we experienced some tumultuous and inspirational times.
-Being the child of two loving and progressive parents and having a brilliantly creative brother, I learned perseverance, problem solving, compromise, a strong work ethic, a commitment to social justice, and a lifelong desire to grow.
+As a mixed race lower middle class family from the 1960s to the 1980s, we experienced both tumultuous and inspirational times.
+Being the child of two loving and progressive parents and sibling to a brilliantly creative brother, I learned perseverance, problem solving, compromise, a strong work ethic, a commitment to social justice, and a lifelong desire to learn.

-I attended Swarthmore College, first as an English-Art major, then pursuing a degree in science.
-While tutoring students in the nearby city of Chester, I grew obsessed with teaching.
+I attended Swarthmore College, first as an English-Art major, then pursuing a degree in science with thoughts of entering medicine.
+While tutoring students in the nearby city of Chester, I became obsessed with the idea of changing childrens’ lives through education.
 After graduating, I became certified through NJ’s new alternate route program.

-In the late 80’s to the end of the millenium, I taught biology, chemistry, physics, and earth science at Monmouth Regional High School in Tinton Falls, NJ, helping found programs for genetic research, student health and wellness, environmental sustainability, and equity.
-Those years I also bartended, worked summers at Monmouth University, tutored, and taught karate at night and on weekends.
+From the late 80’s to the end of the millenium, I taught biology, chemistry, physics, and earth science at Monmouth Regional High School in Tinton Falls, NJ, helping found programs for genetic research, student health and wellness, environmental sustainability, and equity.
+Those years I also bartended, worked summers at Monmouth University, tutored, and taught karate on weeknights and weekends.

 In 1998, I earned a masters in Educational Leadership from Rutgers University.
-Soon after, I left the classroom to become a middle school assistant principal, science supervisor, and then an elementary principal.
-My first week of school as a new principal was 9-11.
+Inspired by other administrators, I left my beloved classroom to become a middle school assistant principal, science supervisor, and then elementary principal.
+In my first week of school as a new school leader, our Hazlet families were impacted by 9-11.

 In addition to consulting for school and organizations, I teach college courses for prospective and first year alternate route teachers.
-I also serve as the volunteer Education Chair for the nonprofit InfoAge History and Science Museums in Wall, NJ.
+I also serve as the volunteer Education Chair for the nonprofit InfoAge History and Science Museums in Wall, NJ, quadrupling field trip visitors, building a classroom, and adding dozens of new activities and events for students, teachers, and families.

 “Marc is that role model educators want from their mentors and coaches.”